 You know those CRAZY first 5 minutes of your class when it seems like all of your kids are running around and yelling that they don’t have a pencil.
 When kids coming up to your desk telling you they were absent.
 And the school secretary is calling you and asking why you haven’t submitted your roll yet.
-These super simple warm-ups are the key.
+These super-simple warm-ups are the key.

 When I taught high school, I don’t remember there being this much chaos in these first 5 minutes.
-I feel like I just put up my warm up and put my feet up.
+I feel like I just put up my warm-up and put my feet up.
 Okay, probably not.
 But middle school is really a whole new ballgame.

 I have had to establish and reteach opening procedures over and over and OVER again.
-It doesn’t help that the school that I currently teach at doesn’t have bells between the period because it is a K-8 school.
+It doesn’t help that the school that I currently teach at doesn’t have bells between the periods because it is a K-8 school.

-- Get out your notebook, planner, folder and pencil and start your warm up.
+- Get out your notebook, planner, folder and pencil and start your warm-up.

 - Yes you can have a pencil.
 I buy them just for you!

 - Come see me about your grade during the break.

 - Your grade is important and you deserve my full attention.

 - If you are finished early, please sit quietly so everyone else can continue to work.